opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     is_inkind
-        Boolean indicating whether transaction is in-kind or not (in which case, it's probably cash.)
+        Boolean indicating whether transaction is in-kind or not (in which case, it's probably cash).

 sender
     This can be a person or some kind of organization or committee.

     entity_type
-        Indicates whether this is an "organization" or "person"
+        Indicates whether this is an "organization" or "person".

     organization
-        OCD Organization committing ("sending") this transaction (only if entity_type is "organization")
+        OCD Organization committing ("sending") this transaction (only if entity_type is "organization").

     person
-        OCD Person making contribution, or paying for expenditure, etc. (only if entity_type is "person")
+        OCD Person making contribution, or paying for expenditure, etc. (only if entity_type is "person").

 recipient
     This can be a person or some kind of organization or committee.

     entity_type
-        Indicates whether this is an "organization" or "person"
+        Indicates whether this is an "organization" or "person".

     organization
-        OCD Organization receiving this transaction (only if entity_type is "organization")
+        OCD Organization receiving this transaction (only if entity_type is "organization").

     person
         OCD Person receiving contribution, or being paid for an expenditure, etc.
-        (only if entity_type is "person")
+        (only if entity_type is "person").

 date
     Date reported for transaction.